-PUBLIC ART AT MAINFRAME “Critical Mass” by Molly Spain, and “Inhale, Exhale” by Jordan Weber
+PUBLIC ART AT MAINFRAME “Critical Mass” by Molly Spain, and the upcoming “Inhale, Exhale” by Jordan Weber

 Designed by local artist Molly Spain, “Critical Mass” is a large-scale permanent mural covering the entire exterior façade of Mainframe Studios' five story building located at 900 Keosauqua Way in downtown Des Moines.

-Starting in May 2021, professional contractors at Heartland Finishes started the nearly four-month process of preparing the building's surfaces and applying color.
+In September 2021, professional contractors at Heartland Finishes completed the nearly four-month process of preparing the building's surfaces and applying color.
+Approximately 40,000 square feet of surface was painted with 900 gallons of paint that used 1596 hours of labor.

 Mainframe Studios commissioned the 360-degree mural as part of its capital campaign to finish renovating the former CenturyLink facility into the largest nonprofit creative workspace in the nation.
 As of March 2021, Mainframe Studios has four of its five floors renovated and a total of 131 studios.
 These most recent renovations came in under budget and occupancy was 100% within 30 days of completion.
 Fundraising will continue until its final floor is renovated and the organization’s financially self-sustaining business plan is fully realized.

-Working in harmony with the mural, Jordan Weber’s rooftop installation titled “Inhale, Exhale” is scheduled for later summer 2021 and constructed of 5-foot high mirrored stainless steel lettering that is backlit by LED bulbs.
+Working in harmony with the mural, Jordan Weber’s rooftop installation titled “Inhale, Exhale” is scheduled for early 2022 to feature 5-foot high mirrored stainless steel lettering that is backlit by LED bulbs.

 ABOUT CRITICAL MASS